Admissions to current year groups

-Until January, Year 7 students who wish to come to Dane Court Grammar School must take the Kent Test.
-This consists of a day’s worth of tests, and results are available within two weeks.
+Until January, Year 7 students who wish to come to Dane Court Grammar School must have taken the Kent Test.
 As from January in Year 7, students can take the school’s own admissions test according to the procedure set out below.
-Currently, the school does not have any places in Year 7, which is heavily oversubscribed.
+Currently, the school does not have any places in Year 7.

 Admissions for Year 8 to Year 10

-Dane Court Grammar School is currently oversubscribed for all year groups.
-It holds a waiting list for all year groups.
+Dane Court Grammar School is oversubscribed with a waiting list in most year groups and holds a waiting list.
 The waiting list ranks potential students according to its admissions criteria.
 This puts looked-after children first; secondly, students with a specific disability and for whom Dane Court is the most appropriate school; third, siblings; and fourth, students nearest to the school as the crow flies.
-It is not based on length of time spent on the waiting list.
+It is not based on the length of time spent on the waiting list.
 Students are required to take two languages at KS3.
 Please take this into consideration if your son/daughter has only taken one language at his/her current school.
 We typically receive large numbers of requests from parents who have children who are unhappy at their current school.
 We would strongly advise working with the current school to resolve the problem because a change of school can seriously disrupt a child’s education.
-You must contact the Kent Local Authority (03000-412121) for an In-Year Admissions Form in order to apply for Dane Court or any other secondary school.

 The Selection Test